kuzzleio/kuzzle/doc/2/api/controllers/document/m-upsert/index.md

 <SinceBadge version="auto-version"/>

-Applies partial changes to multiple document.
+Applies partial changes to multiple documents.
 If a document doesn't already exist, a new document is created.

 ::: info
 The number of documents that can be updated by a single request is limited by the `documentsWriteCount` server configuration (see the [Configuring Kuzzle](/core/2/guides/advanced/configuration) guide).